-This section discusses how the payloads of MQTT publish messages received by the Solace router (that is, ingress messages) are handled when they are subsequently delivered as different message types (either as SMF or REST messages) to non‑MQTT clients that have matching topic subscriptions.
+This section discusses how the payloads of MQTT publish messages received by the message broker (that is, ingress messages) are handled when they are subsequently delivered as different message types (either as SMF or REST messages) to non‑MQTT clients that have matching topic subscriptions.
 It also discusses how the message payloads of received SMF or REST message are handled when they are subsequently delivered as MQTT publish messages to consuming MQTT clients with matching topic subscriptions.

 MQTT Ingress, SMF Egress